Glaucoma Management Treatment

 • Trauma to the eyes

-In general, the risk of glaucoma developing increases with age.
-It is most common in adults after they turn 40 years old and it is more common in individuals with diabetes or a history of vision problems.
-It also occurs after trauma to the eyes or when individuals take certain medications.
-Since genetic factors contribute to the risk, it is not possible to completely eliminate the risk through lifestyle factors; however, it is possible to reduce the risk by discussing medication side effects with a doctor before taking the medication or by maintaining a healthy lifestyle.
+In general, a person’s risk for developing glaucoma increases with age.
+It is most common in adults after they turn 40 years old, and it is more common in individuals with diabetes or a history of vision problems.
+It also occurs after trauma to the eyes or when individuals take certain medication.
+Since genetic factors contribute to the risk of developing glaucoma, it isn't possible to eliminate the risk through lifestyle factors alone.
+The good news is that it is possible to reduce your risk for glaucoma by maintaining a healthy lifestyle and regular visits to an eye doctor near you for support.

 Treatments for Glaucoma

-In general, diagnosing and treating glaucoma as early on in the process as possible maximizes your ability to maintain great vision and the quality of life you are accustomed to.
+In general, diagnosing and treating glaucoma in its earliest stages maximizes the ability to maintain great vision and the quality of life you are accustomed to.
 Having annual comprehensive eye exams greatly increases the probability of an early diagnosis.
-If one is considered a glaucoma suspect, there are a series of diagnostic tests that are done to determine if one has the disease as well as their risk for progression going forward.
+If you are concerned about glaucoma, there are a series of diagnostic tests that are done to determine if you have the disease as well as the risk for progression going forward.
 Once the diagnosis is made, ongoing treatment (typically eye drops) and testing further minimizes the risk to your vision.
-Unfortunately glaucoma tends to be a diagnosis that needs to be treated for the rest of one’s life.

-We are Glaucoma Certified and have a vast array of state-of-the-art tools to properly evaluate anyone for glaucoma, as well as many other conditions.
+At Arena Eye Care Optometry, we are Glaucoma Certified and have a vast array of state-of-the-art tools to properly evaluate anyone for glaucoma, as well as many other conditions.
 If treatment is necessary, we discuss all medical and surgical options before proceeding.
-We are also contracted with most health insurances available locally.
-If you have a comprehensive eye exam through your vision insurance but we are not contracted with your medical insurance, then we can consult with an in-network provider so you get the care you need.
+We are also contracted with most health insurance providers available locally.
+If you have a comprehensive eye exam through your vision insurance, but we are not contracted with your medical insurance, then we can consult with an in-network provider so you get the care you need.

 Treating any eye condition requires appropriate steps and tools.
-When glaucoma threatens your vision and quality of life, it is important to entrust the care of someone who is qualified and caring.
-We strive to meet your needs at both ends.
-Contact us today to set up an appointment or to learn more about your specific condition.
-Remember, the first step to healthy eyes to getting an annual eye exam.
-Call us today!
+When glaucoma threatens your vision and quality of life, it is important to seek the help of a professional optometrist.
+Remember, the first step to healthy eyes is getting an annual eye exam.
+Call us at (916) 419-8167 or contact us to schedule a consultation today!

 Hours of Operaton